romsit/hogwarts-quiz/README.md

 Include tests or examples when adding new features.

 Keep pull requests focused.
-If you’re fixing two unrelated issues, submit two separate PRs.
+If you're fixing two unrelated issues, submit two separate PRs.

 Be respectful and constructive in discussions.
 We value a friendly and inclusive environment.